beefowler/Tree_Fungi_Fluctuations/ReadMe.txt

 Figure2_BottomPanelsData.csv
 Data included in lower 3 panels of Figure 2 only.
-Column 1 is x-coordinate.
-All curves can be drawn by plotting subsequent columns as y-coordinate against Column 1.
+Column 1, time, is x-coordinate.
+All curves can be drawn by plotting subsequent columns as y-coordinate against time.
 These panels are simply time series showing the simulation values for nonstructural carbon, C_p, and Fungal carbon, F1 and F2.

 time - time in days since start of the simulation.
 Panel_1_C_p - Simulated value of nonstructural carbon variable in more severe environment (left panel)